seanbao/mnemonas/docs/public-server-quickstart.en.md

 sudo mnemonas-public-setup --proxy nginx nas.example.com admin@example.com
 ```

+`mnemonas-public-setup` first lowercases the domain and removes a single FQDN trailing dot, then writes the normalized value into reverse-proxy config, certificate commands, and the completion summary.

-For Traefik or Cloudflare Tunnel, start from `deploy/public-access/traefik/` or `deploy/public-access/cloudflare-tunnel/config.yml` and see [Reverse proxy setup](reverse-proxy-setup.en.md).
+For Traefik or Cloudflare Tunnel, start from `deploy/public-access/traefik/` or `deploy/public-access/cloudflare-tunnel/config.yml`; see [Public access templates](../deploy/public-access/README.en.md) for the template notes and [Reverse proxy setup](reverse-proxy-setup.en.md) for the full configuration.

-If you are already logged into the Web UI, you can also open `System Settings -> General -> Public Access Wizard`:
+After logging into the Web UI, `System Settings -> General -> Public Access Wizard` can also apply the recommended app settings:

 - enter the public domain;
 - select Caddy or Nginx;